Vibin-R/callisto/README.md

-# Callisto - A Not So Intelligent Progress Tracker
+# Callisto - A Intelligent Progress Tracker

 A Next.js application for tracking your learning journey with AI-powered roadmap generation.